Tellinq/yoga-book-9i/README.md

 To-do

+- Must plug in an additional keyboard to enter the UEFI (press F2 to enter Setup, F12 to enter one time boot menu)
+- - Provided bluetooth keyboard Type-C port is for power only. you cannot use it for data.
+Must use a Bluetooth connection
 - User Prescence exists
 - Power on when opening the lid exists.
 It's an option in the UEFI and in software
 - I did not see an option to power on when AC adapter is plugged in.
 Curious if it does as I have modern Thinkpads such as the T16 Gen 3 which has this feature in the UEFI